 It could have some personalized technology upgrades, for example, you can have the one that locks the lower jaw in your desired position to prevent chewing.
 This enhances comfort and flexibility thus maximum performance.
 More personalization includes getting a logo and your desired color or flavour added to the guard.

-The best mouthguards offer maximum protection first and foremost
+The best mouthguard for braces offers maximum protection first and foremost

-In your case, you will be protecting not only your teeth but your braces too, this means you need something that will do the job as effectively as possible.
+In your case, you will be protecting not only your uppet teeth but your upper teeth but your upper teeth and braces too, this means you need something that will do the job as effectively as possible.

 Getting a custom-made mouthguard can be a wise idea to protect the dental work taking place in your mouth.
 Knowing you are well safeguarded gives you peace of mind that you can enjoy your favorite sport without worrying about doing any further damage.